bratislava/bratislava.github.io/pages/onboarding/kubernetes-lens-setup.md

-# Kubernetes / Lens setup
+# Kubernetes / OpenLens setup

 You can only do this with sufficient access rights - ask Innovations team or Bratislava IT department if connecting to k8s infrastructure is relevant to you.